 Privacy by design and privacy by default

 As a leading open source Identity and Access Management (IAM) product, WSO2 Identity Server has been designed and architectured based on well known Secure by Design and Privacy by Design principles.
-With the formalization of GDPR in 2016, the product architecture of WSO2 Identity Server has been reviewed and fine-tuned to accordingly to support privacy principles in an efficient manner, with less overhead to product performance and user experience.
-WSO2 IS provides all privacy features enabled in the product as default options, and uses up-to-date algorithms and frameworks for all cryptographic operations such as data encryption, signing, and hashing etc.
+With the formalization of GDPR in 2016, the product architecture of WSO2 Identity Server has been reviewed and fine-tuned accordingly to support privacy principles in an efficient manner, with less overhead to product performance and user experience.
+WSO2 IS provides all privacy features as default options and uses up-to-date algorithms and frameworks for all cryptographic operations such as data encryption, signing, and hashing etc.

 Consent identity management